tpl2go/tpl2go.github.io/_posts/2025-06-09-matched-filter-performance.md

 Recall CFAR?

 It is a method of setting the decision threshold by some mulitplier of the noise distribution mean.
-For a signal of fixed SNR, varying the CFAR threshold only tradeoff between the probability of detection and the probability of false alarm.
+For a signal of fixed SNR, varying the CFAR threshold only tradeoff between the probability of detection and the probability of false alarm..
 The signal detector cannot improve both Pd and Pfa through tuning of CFAR thresholds.
 The overlap in the distributions of $q^2$ under the $\mathcal{H}_0$ and $\mathcal{H}_0$ cases defines how hard the classification problem is.
 If we want to improve the detector, we should find another test metric that we transform our received signal vector $\underline{y}$ into.

 So this leads to the concept of measuring how good a detector is through the receiver operator curve.